TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-v2a-add-vcenter.md

 * Ensure you have added an account in the **CSPSConfigtool.exe** to connect to the **VMware vCenter**.

-* Ensure that the account used to connect to the vCenter meets the following requirements[vCenter Account prerequisites] (http://aka.ms/vCenterAccountPrereq).
+* Ensure that the account used to connect to the vCenter meets the following requirements [vCenter Account prerequisites](http://aka.ms/vCenterAccountPrereq).
 Below are  steps to check if the account has sufficient privileges
  - Launch the VMWare PowerCLI as administrator
  - Connect to your vCenter using the same **Username** and **Password** you provided in the **CSPSConfigtool.exe**
  - Enumerate the all virtual machines using the Get-VM command